JimberSoftware/docs/rules/groupconfiguration/groupconfiguration.md

 1. Enable **Always On** in the *`Jimber SASE Platform`* group settings of the selected group.
 2. Choose between **Forced Mode** or **Autostart Mode**.
 3. Deploy the settings to connected devices.

+### **EDR**

+_EDR systems continuously monitor activity on endpoints._

+EDR stands for Endpoint Detection and Response.
+It is a security solution focused on monitoring, detecting and responding to threats on endpoints such as computers, laptops and servers.
+EDR solutions help detect cyberattacks at an early stage and minimize damage by enabling a swift response to suspicious activities.

+### **IDS/IPS**

+_IDS (Intrusion Detection System) identifies potential intrusions, unauthorized access, or other suspicious activities within a network._

+_IPS (Intrusion Prevention System) detects and prevents intrusions, unauthorized access, and other suspicious activities within a network._

+IDS and IPS are security systems that monitor network traffic for malicious activity.
+An IDS detects threats and generates alerts, while an IPS not only detects threats but also takes action to stop them.

 <!-- tabs:end -->